Architizer Vision Awards

 2021 ACSA Course Development Prize

 “Just Play”, a project centered on developing equity-focused educational games, was awarded the 2021 Course Development Prize in Architecture, Climate Change, and Society presented by Columbia University’s Temple Hoyne Buell Center for the Study of American Architecture and the Association of Collegiate Schools of Architecture (ACSA).
-Just Play is a project in collaboration with University of Hawaii educators Priyam Das, Cathi Ho Schar, and Phoebe White.
+Just Play is a project in collaboration with University of Hawai’i educators Priyam Das, Cathi Ho Schar, and Phoebe White.

-January 2021
+January, 2021

 2020 AIA Honolulu Award

 Lawn Loungers was awarded the 2020 AIA Honolulu Award - Honorable Mention, Institutional.
 These portable spaces for community engagement allow citizens to slow down and interact with one another while sharing their thoughts on the future of housing in Hawai‘i.
-This project was developed for the Hawai‘i Public Housing Authority through the UHCDC.

 2020 AIA Honolulu Distinctive Detail Award